Alice C. Linsley

 Explanation for the R1b Dispersion

 Linguistic and archaeological evidence supports this picture of dispersion from the Upper Nile region and it connective waters in west central Africa.
-Noah lived in the region of Lake Chad (Bor'No mean "Land of Noah") and his ancestors Cain and Seth (whose royal lines intermarried) were connected to the kingdom of Enoch who appears to have controlled much of the Benue Trough.
+Noah lived in the region of Lake Chad (Bor'No mean "Land of Noah") and his ancestors Cain and Seth (whose royal lines intermarried).

 Kushite ruler-priests spread their culture and religious beliefs by the great water systems across what I've termed the ancient "Afro-Asiatic Dominion."
-During this period the Sahara and Benue Trough were much wetter, allowing for connections between the Atlantic, Lake Chad, Nile, Red Sea, Jordan and the Tigris-Euphrates.
+During various humid periods the Nile, the Saharan lakes and the Benue Trough were much larger, allowing for connections between the Atlantic and the Red Sea.

 In ancient inscriptions from Africa and Eurasia these Nilotic kingdom builders were called Kushite and sometimes Ethiopian (from the Greek word for black).
 In Sumerian inscriptions they were called Meluha-Kasi, a designation for peoples who lived in the area of Nubia, Arabia and the Lower Nile.